Analysis | How Trump tried to steal Michigan

 In the days after the election, the Trump team did its best to gin up skepticism about the results in Wayne County.
 It solicited complaints from volunteers sent to augment the vote-counting observation process in the city, generating several hundred affidavits which White House press secretary-slash-campaign spokeswoman Kayleigh McEnany waved around on Fox News as evidence that something suspicious had happened in the county.

 In reality, the stack of affidavits was simply an effort to replace substance with quantity.
 Most of the complaints documented what untrained observers saw as suspicious activity, such as a worker trying repeatedly to feed ballots through a malfunctioning scanner.
 There was only one complaint in which possible fraud was alleged, with a woman claiming that her deceased son had cast a ballot.
-(It’s not clear if this was simply a function of a living voter sharing her son’s name.)
+(It’s not clear whether this was simply a function of a living voter sharing her son’s name.)
 As the city of Detroit put it in its response to the pile of documents, "[m]ost of the objections raised in the submitted affidavits are grounded in an extraordinary failure to understand how elections function.”

 While McEnany’s pile of paper failed to convince the courts that something illegal or even suspicious had occurred, that wasn’t really her goal.
 You don’t go hyping stacks of paper on Sean Hannity’s show in an effort to convince judges that your complaints have legal weight.
 You go on Hannity’s show to get a large audience and a noncritical host as you make unfounded allegations of improper behavior.

 This broad effort by Trump’s team to convince his base that the election was illegitimate has been successful, according to recent polling.
-More than 8-in-10 Trump voters say that Biden’s win isn’t legitimate, and about the same number say that there was enough fraud committed to have swung the result.
+More than 8 in 10 Trump voters say that Biden’s win isn’t legitimate, and about the same number say that there was enough fraud committed to have swung the result.
 In reality, there’s been no more than a handful of fraud cases identified; far, far too little to have swung even the closest races.
 But actual evidence has never bounded Trump’s rhetoric.

 It’s also important to note that Republicans were primed to suspect that fraud was rampant well before Trump arrived on the scene.
-Republican lawmakers have for years raised the specter of fraud as they advocated for policies which made it harder to vote — policies which tend to disadvantage voters who are more likely to support Democrats.
+Republican lawmakers have for years raised the specter of fraud as they advocated for policies that made it harder to vote — policies that tend to disadvantage voters who are more likely to support Democrats.

 Hartmann, for example, didn’t need Trump’s recent rhetoric to view voting in his state with suspicion.
 In 2018, he claimed on Facebook that Michigan was “#1 in voter fraud.”
 His rationale for the claim isn’t clear, but there was and is no evidence that there’s any significant fraud in the state.

 For the Trump campaign, Hartmann was the right guy in the right place at the right time — with the right beliefs.
-As the certification deliberations began, officials noted that there were precincts in which the number of votes cast didn't precisely match the number of people who'd signed in, though, as the New York Times's Kathy Gray reported, the numbers were small and not necessarily indicative of anything fraudulent occurring.
+As the certification deliberations began, officials noted that there were precincts in which the number of votes cast didn’t precisely match the number of people who had signed in, though, as the New York Times’s Kathy Gray reported, the numbers were small and not necessarily indicative of anything fraudulent occurring.
 Nor were the suspect precincts only in Detroit.

 Yet Palmer and Hartmann used this discrepancy as their primary rationale for objecting to certification of the vote.
 Gray reported that the board deadlocked on a 2-to-2 vote at 5:56 p.m.
 At 5:58 p.m., the Republican Party in Michigan released a statement praising the decision.